radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 ![An image showing the ](Media/Image3.2.jpg)

-### RadiantOne Universal Directory (HDAP) Stores Attribute Encryption
+### RadiantOne Directory (HDAP) Stores Attribute Encryption

 Attribute encryption protects sensitive data while it is stored in RadiantOne.
 Attribute encryption allows you to specify that certain attributes of an entry are stored in an encrypted format.
-This prevents data from being readable while stored in RadiantOne Universal Directory stores, persistent cache, backup files, and exported LDIF files.
+This prevents data from being readable while stored in RadiantOne Directory stores, persistent cache, backup files, and exported LDIF files.

 There are two items to configure.
 One is the criteria for the key generation used to